Register

 *All registrants will be provided with a link and password to the recording and presentation slides following the session.
 The recording will be available for 60 days.

 The DEFNP workshop series will offer tailored programming designed to match ENGOs on their decolonial (un)learning journeys.
-In Fall 2024, members of the ENGO sector will be able to choose one of three workshop tracks: Introduction to Decolonization in the ENGO Sector, Advanced Decolonial Theory and Application, or For Indigenous Ears Only - A Space for Reflection and Action.
-Each series consists of four two-hour sessions.
+In Spring 2025, members of the ENGO sector will be able to choose one of three workshop tracks: Introduction to Decolonization in the ENGO Sector, Advanced Decolonial Theory and Application, or For Indigenous Ears Only - A Space for Reflection and Action.
+Each series consists of four three-hour sessions.

 Collectively, Decolonizing ENGO-First Nation Partnerships fosters: